 (3) Subsection (1) ceases to apply to a Statute once it ceases to be in effect.

-[Section 26B inserted by No. 32 of 2016 s.
+[Section 26B inserted: No. 32 of 2016 s.
 115.]

 26. Regulations made by Senate

 (1) The Senate may by a motion approved by a majority of the members present make, alter and repeal regulations for the purpose of implementing the provisions of this Act or any Statute, and regulations so made are binding upon all academic and other staff, officers and employees of the University and all students.